 Since 2010, when a record 26 U.S. workers died in grain bin entrapments, OSHA has developed a local emphasis program in 25 states dealing with the problems associated with grain, especially engulfment.
 This is a serious problem, in part because it only takes a worker five seconds to become engulfed and buried in flowing grain, which will usually result in suffocation death.
 There are a number of ways this can happen to a worker, including what happened in this case.
 The sheer weight and the behavior of the grain make it like quicksand, making it extremely difficult for a worker to get out of it without assistance.

 OSHA is taking grain bin safety seriously nationally, but the state of Texas is still behind the curve on the issue, despite the large number of grain bins and silos in the state.
-If you or a loved one have been seriously injured or killed working in a grain bin, please contact the Texas Workplace Injury Lawyer at Hill Law Firm for a consultation as soon as possible, in order to protect your rights.
+If you or a loved one have been seriously injured or killed working in a grain bin, please contact a wrongful death attorney at Hill Law Firm for a consultation as soon as possible, in order to protect your rights.